armory/docs/content/en/docs/installation/minnaker.md

 title: Minnaker
 weight: 4
 description: >
-  Minnaker is an all-in-one, lightweight Spinnaker environment.
+  Minnaker is an all-in-one, lightweight Armory environment.
 ---

 Armory Minnaker is an easy to use installation script that leverages the power of **Kubernetes** with the simplicity of a _Virtual Machine_.
 The Kubernetes environmnent that gets installed on your behalf is based on [Rancher's K3s](https://k3s.io/).
 You do not need to know how to setup Kubernetes!
-Minnaker takes care of the hard parts for you, allowing you to get up and running with Spinnaker in under 10 minutes.
-Check out [our video](https://youtu.be/jg8vJEzcuAA) on running Spinnaker across all of the public clouds including VMWare Fusion locally.
+Minnaker takes care of the hard parts for you, allowing you to get up and running with Armory in under 10 minutes.
+Check out [our video](https://youtu.be/jg8vJEzcuAA) on running Armory across all of the public clouds including VMWare Fusion locally.

 Minnaker makes it easy to get up and running today and lets you scale your deployment into a medium to large deployment down the road.